mstrehse/mcp-brain/README.md

 # Brain MCP Server 🧠

-A comprehensive memory and task management system designed for LLM workflows in code editors that support MCP (Model Control Protocol) like Cursor, Claude Desktop, and others.
+A comprehensive memory and task management system designed for LLM workflows in code editors that support MCP (Model Context Protocol) like Cursor, Claude Desktop, and others.

 ## Features